Strawberry Poppy Seed Pasta Salad

 Pasta salad rose to popularity in American kitchens as a potluck staple combining convenience and flexibility The use of fresh fruit like strawberries and tangy vinaigrettes is a modern twist inspired by Californian cuisine’s love for blending savory and sweet Together they bring a lively freshness you will not find in ordinary pasta salads

 A bowl of food with strawberries, spinach, and pasta.
-Save This
+Save It

 A bowl of food with strawberries, spinach, and pasta. | zetluna.com